This article is the first in a new series where I will be looking at actors who are best known for starring in genre series and films.

 His voices lacked the strange rhythmic qualities of Peter Hawkins or the fierce, harsh, rasping tones of Roy Skelton.
 Instead Wisher’s Dalek voices captured the hysteria of the monsters better than anyone else as evidenced by the famous scene in “Death to the Daleks” where one of the pepperpots kills itself simply because it has failed to guard Sarah Jane the Doctors companions properly “HUMAN FEMALE HAS ESCAPED, SELF DESTRUCT I HAVE FAILED, SELF DESTRUCT I HAVE FAILED, SELF DESTRUCT I HAVE FAILED, SELF DESTRUCT I HAVE FAIIIIIILLLLLLEEEEEEEEEEEAAAAAAAAAHHHHHHHH”

-Nicholas Briggs the current voice of the Daleks who was a close personal friend of Michael Wisher has said that the dying Dalek was always one of Wishers favourite moments and he would enjoy acting it out for fans.
+Nicholas Briggs the current voice of the Daleks, a close personal friend of Michael Wisher has said that the dying Dalek was always one of Wishers favourite moments and he would enjoy acting it out for fans.
 I think Wisher has had an influence on Brigg’s portrayal of the Daleks to an extent.
 Briggs I think is probably the best Dalek voice artist for me as he is able to combine the aspects of all the previous Dalek voice actors together.
 In a new Who Dalek story you will typically see one Dalek who is the leader who will have more of a Peter Hawkins vibe to his voice, then there will be the lowly grunt who will have more of a David Graham quality, then there will the soldier who is desperate to kill everything that moves and is fanatical even by Dalek standards and he will be the Roy Skelton Dalek.
 Finally there is the scared, hysterical Dalek who is in a constant state of panic and can’t stand anything going wrong at all, he is the Michael Wisher Dalek.

 5/Davros/ Genesis of the Daleks